phy710/transform-based-layers/README.md

 The parameter "pod" in the function "DCTConv2D" stands for the number of paths.

 More examples can be found in the folder CIFAR10 and ImageNet1K.

+To cite this work:

+    @article{pan2024multichannel,
+      title={Multichannel Orthogonal Transform-Based Perceptron Layers for Efficient ResNets}, author={Pan, Hongyi and Hamdan, Emadeldeen and Zhu, Xin and Atici, Salih and Cetin, Ahmet Enis}, journal={IEEE Transactions on Neural Networks and Learning Systems}, year={2024},
+      publisher={IEEE}
+    }